niparra21/Data-Pura-Vida/README.md

 | DynamoDB       | Global Tables + PITR            | DynamoDB Streams + CloudWatch |
 | EventBridge    | SQS                             | OpenSearch + CloudTrail       |

+# Modern and Secure coding practices
+The Pura Vida Data uses solid principles to ensure a secure, scalable, and mantainable platform.
+Principles such as OWASP, SOLID, Clean Code and Twelve-Factor App are deeply integrated on different services, classes and layers and used technologies, from backend API and the ETDL flow to the management portals, using AWS as the base infraestructure.

+## OWASP
+security is implemented from the design, applying different active strategies to avoid tipical vulnerabilities such as adecuate access control, or inyections

+**Implemented via key classes and services like:**
+  - `AuthService`, `CognitoProvider`: Manage authentication through Amazon Cognito (user pools, MFA via SMS/TOTP)
+  - `DocumentVerifier`, `RekognitionAdapter`: Handle biometric validation and liveness checks via Amazon Rekognition
+  - `SessionManager`, `IPWhitelistFilter`: Enforce geo-restriction and endpoint protection (e.g., CR-only access) via AWS WAF
+  - `EncryptionManager`, `KeyCustodyService`: Implement encryption at rest (AES-256) and in transit (TLS 1.3) using AWS KMS and Secrets Manager

+**Applicable in:**
+- API endpoints related to authentication, data management, and user actions
+- Identity validation workflows with biometric and MFA integration
+- Dynamic forms in the Green Registration Portal and the backoffice
+- Dataset access controls and real time document validation using AI
+---

+## SOLID Principles and Clean Code
+We apply clean and modular architecture to maximize maintainability and extensibility.

+**Implemented through:**
+- Single-responsibility handlers like `UserRegistrationHandler`, `PurchaseProcessor`, `DatasetETDLProcessor`, `DashboardBuilder`.
+- Interface-based design using `IUserRepository`, `IDatasetRepository` with flexible backends (DynamoDB, S3).
+- Design patterns such as:
+  - Factory Method: `PaymentGatewayFacade`
+  - Adapter: `SinpeAdapter`, `StripeAdapter`
+  - Strategy, Proxy, Circuit Breaker for integration services
+- Clear naming conventions, complexity controls, and DRY principles.

+**Applicable in:**
+- Backend architecture structured in layers (`handlers/`, `usecases/`, `services/`, `infra/`).
+- ETDL pipeline (`extract.py`, `clean.py`, `model.py`, `load.py`) ensuring encapsulated, testable steps.
+- Frontend and backoffice apps with modular design, strong typing (TypeScript), and reusable components.
+---

+## Twelve-Factor App
+We adopt cloud native and scalable design principles to ensure portability, resilience, and traceability.

+**Implemented with:**

+- Component-specific codebases: `api/`, `backend/`, `etdl/`, `backoffice/`
+- Configuration via environment variables, securely managed in AWS Parameter Store and Secrets Manager.
+- Dependencies defined via `requirements.txt`, `package.json`, `Dockerfile`, etc.
+- Stateless containers orchestrated via AWS Lambda, and AppSync.
+- Centralized logging via CloudWatch for observability and auditing.

+**Applicable in:**
+- Deployments using AWS services (API Gateway for routing, Lambda for serverless tasks).
+- Automated workflows (ETDL, AI validation, notifications).
+- Monitoring and alerting through dashboards integrated with the backoffice platform.
+---

 # Versions / License / Restrictions of Frameworks, SDKs, Languages and other Project Tools
 ## Frameworks
 | Category       | Component             | Version/Configuration | Remarks                                           | License / Restrictions                                       |